hayj/WebCrawler/README.md

 		except Exception as e:
 			logException(e, logger, location="crawlingCallback")

+You can access the Selenium driver through `browser.driver`.
+If you scroll down (or other actions), you can reload the html using `browser.driver.page_source`.
+But it's better to use `afterAjaxSleepCallback` which is called before `crawlingCallback`.
+See "Others callbacks" section for more information.
+After using `afterAjaxSleepCallback`, you get fresh html data in `crawlingCallback`.

 If you store `data` in a Mongo database, you can use [`databasetools.mongo.dictToMongoStorable`](https://github.com/hayj/DatabaseTools/blob/master/databasetools/mongo.py):

 	from databasetools.mongo import *